 Is Too Hot To Handle scripted?
 Here's what the contestants have said

-We've only just got through the first few episodes and the Too Hot To Handle Season 2 cast have not been holding back in the drama stakes.
+We've only just got through the first few episodes and the Too Hot To Handle season 3 cast have not been holding back in the drama stakes.
 We've seen shocking twists, breakups followed by swift makeups, and even some new faces.
-The majority of the contestants are seriously struggling with the no-touching rules (Emily and Cam definitely need to be hosed down…) Will there actually be any prize money left at this point?
+The majority of the contestants are seriously struggling with the no-touching rules.
+Will there actually be any prize money left at this point?

 But as you know, reality TV isn't always what it seems.
 It's hard to believe that everything we see is 100% real.
 People have speculated if, like many other reality shows, the drama has all been the work of producers pulling the strings behind the camera.
 Well, here's what we know.